tesuji/tesuji-kernel-class/DESCRIPTION.md

 -->

 > Warning: This module is still under construction.
+> If you found a bug, please report it in this [discussion page][1].
+> Thank you in advance for your patience.

 Some interesting kernel pwn challenges from old CTFs listed by experts (not me LOL).